Good oral health does not need to be complicated or expensive.

 She went on to complete her Foundation Training and a further two years in the Armed Forces, primarily based around Wiltshire.

-She now works in mixed NHS and Private practice in South Wales.
+She now works in private practice in Plymouth.

-When she is not working, Gemma likes to get out and enjoy the fresh air and beautiful coastline of South Wales with her partner and Dogue-de-Bordeaux, Bombay.
+When she is not working, Gemma likes to get out and enjoy the fresh air and beautiful coastline of the South West in her campervan, with her Dogue-de-Bordeaux, Bombay.

 Jon is our chief product reviewer and content specialist.